 - a sudden rise in your PSA level

-If you develop any signs or symptoms, your doctor might organise further tests.
-They usually recommend hormone treatment.
-The treatment aims to shrink and control your cancer.
+Your prostate cancer specialist might recommend hormone treatment.
+The treatment aims to shrink and control your cancer rather than cure it.

 Treatments for prostate cancer